 Gift Acknowledgement and Recognition

 The Conservancy recognizes donors' philanthropic contributions by various means, in a tasteful and appropriate manner, respecting the desire of those donors who wish remain anonymous.

 Gifts accepted by the Conservancy, regardless of value or form, shall be acknowledged in writing to the donor, and in accordance with the Internal Revenue Code and US Income Tax Regulations.

-Leadership gifts of a certain magnitude donated for particular projects or campaigns may receive in-Park recognition subject to any required consents and/or approvals from the NYC Department of Parks & Recreation, applicable community boards, the NYC Landmarks Preservation Commission, the NYC Public Design Commission, and such other consents and/or approvals as may be required by law.
+Leadership gifts of a certain magnitude donated for particular projects or campaigns may receive in-Park recognition subject to any required consents and/or approvals from NYC Parks, applicable community boards, the NYC Landmarks Preservation Commission, the NYC Public Design Commission, and such other consents and/or approvals as may be required by law.
 Determination of the required gift level for in-Park donor recognition, if any, shall be made on a case-by-case basis by the Conservancy, taking into account such factors as the financial needs of the Park and the philanthropic climate at the time of the contribution.

 The Conservancy may, at its discretion or at the request of the City of New York, relocate or remove in-Park donor recognition at the end of an agreed upon term, or when the renovation of the surrounding area warrants such a change.
 In addition, in the event that circumstances change substantially such that continued in-Park donor recognition could compromise the public’s trust, the Conservancy, may relocate or remove such in-Park donor recognition.

 Donors who wish to avoid any public recognition of their contributions may inform the Conservancy when making a pledge or gift.